Year after year, every day, women are asking...

 With practitioners not being adequately trained to address copper toxicity, the public not knowing any different and simply trusting these 'experts', widespread misinformation and 'opinions' flooding the Internet, and a global approach to health and nutrition that remains largely ignorant of cellular nutrition and the effects of mineral imbalances, copper toxicity remains largely unknown or denied.
 The enormous cost to lives left suffering as a result can be previewed in the 100+ examples provided here.

 There are many additional factors why copper toxicity remains under the radar, the above just being a preview.
-You are invited to explore this topic (Why Copper Toxicity is Not More Widely Known) in much more detail at this page: https://coppertoxic.com/why-ct-is-not-more-known
+A full explanation of the challenges behind greater awareness is explained at: www.coppertoxic.com/challenges-awareness

 Minerals do not operate in isolation.
 When one mineral shifts, it creates a cascade of changes across the entire mineral system.
 "Fixing" copper toxicity is NOT about simply taking zinc or detoxing the copper.
 Many of the symptoms may not even be directly related to copper, but by imbalances in other minerals that copper has thrown off balance.
 Those imbalances need to be addressed.
 Approaching a proper copper detox involves not just the elimination of excess bio-unavailable copper (for which the liver needs to be supported and bile production optimized), but also looking at the entire mineral profile and addressing those other imbalances.
 Answers to many of the symptoms can be better understand and addressed when we do so.
 This is why HTMA (Hair Tiissue Mineral Analysis) is so foundationally important to detoxing intelligently.